mathewgomas-alfred/mathewgomas.io/contributors_manual/krita_manual_readme.rst

             Text to indicate what the user should do without this feature.

 2. Will be linked on a page called 'deprecated'
-3. If the next version rolls around all the pages linked in the deprecated section will be removed.
+3. If the next version rolls around, all the pages linked in the deprecated section will be removed.

 Adding Pages
 ~~~~~~~~~~~~